 Dining at the restaurant: Outdoor seating is available at the Summerlin location, along with indoor dining.
 If you’ve got a hankering for beignets, note that they’re only available from 11am to 3pm Sundays.
 The Downtown location remains closed.

 Takeout: All menu items are available for takeout, including those Abita beers.

 When The Black Sheep opened in 2017 in southwest Las Vegas, the industry was abuzz with anticipation.
 Chef Jamie Tran (who calls herself the black sheep of her family) had just left a coveted Strip position to partner with two other local hospitality veterans.
 The Black Sheep combines both her Vietnamese upbringing and her fine dining background and opened to instant acclaim, winning Eater Las Vegas’s “Restaurant of the Year” award.
 Three years and counting, diners still come for her inventive, delightful fare: salmon skin tacos filled with salmon belly tartare, or Vietnamese herb chicken served over yellow curry couscous.

-Dining at the restaurant: The Black Sheep is open for indoor dining at limited capacity.
-Don’t miss the happy hour with special prices on drinks from 5 p.m. to 6 p.m. daily.
-Be sure to make a reservation — Tran is about to become a household name when she competes in the 2021 season of Top Chef.
+Dining at the restaurant: The Black Sheep is open for indoor dining.
+Don’t miss the happy hour with special prices on drinks from 5pm to 6pm daily.
+Be sure to make a reservation — Tran is a household name after her stint on the 2021 season of Top Chef.